-CHIEF EXECUTIVE Will appoint a manager to maintain a list of approved firms.
-CHIEF EXECUTIVE Shall ensure that appropriate checks are carried out as to the technical and financial capability of those firms that are invited to tender or quote.
-CHIEF EXECUTIVE The Chief Executive or his nominated officer should evaluate the quotation and select the quote whichgives the best value for money.
-CHIEF EXECUTIVE or No quotation shall be accepted which will commit expenditure in excess of that which has been DIRECTOR OF allocated by the Trust and which is not in accordance with these Instructions except with the FINANCE authorisation of the Chief Executive.
-CHIEF EXECUTIVE The Chief Executive shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector.
-BOARD All PFI proposals must be agreed by the Board.
-CHIEF EXECUTIVE The Chief Executive shall nominate an officer who shall oversee and manage each contract on behalf of the Trust.
-CHIEF EXECUTIVE The Chief Executive shall nominate officers with delegated authority to enter into contracts of employment, regarding staff, agency staff or temporary staff service contracts.
+Chief Executive Will appoint a manager to maintain a list of approved firms.
+Chief Executive Shall ensure that appropriate checks are carried out as to the technical and financial capability of those firms that are invited to tender or quote.
+Chief Executive The Chief Executive or his nominated officer should evaluate the quotation and select the quote whichgives the best value for money.
+Chief Executive or No quotation shall be accepted which will commit expenditure in excess of that which has been allocated by the Trust Executive Director of and which is not in accordance with these Instructions except with the authorisation of the Chief Executive.
+Chief Executive The Chief Executive shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector.
+Board All PFI proposals must be agreed by the Board.
+Chief Executive The Chief Executive shall nominate an officer who shall oversee and manage each contract on behalf of the Trust.
+Chief Executive The Chief Executive shall nominate officers with delegated authority to enter into contracts of employment, regarding staff, agency staff or temporary staff service contracts.
+Chief Executive The Chief Executive shall be responsible for ensuring that best value for money can be demonstrated for all services provided on an in-house basis.
+Chief Executive The Chief Executive shall nominate an officer to oversee and manage the contract on behalf of the Trust.
+Chief Executive Must ensure the Trust enters into suitable Service Level Agreements (SLAs) with service commissioners for the provision of NHS services

-CHIEF EXECUTIVE The Chief Executive shall be responsible for ensuring that best value for money can be demonstrated for all services provided on an in-house basis.
-CHIEF EXECUTIVE The Chief Executive shall nominate an officer to oversee and manage the contract on behalf of the Trust.
-CHIEF EXECUTIVE Must ensure the Trust enters into suitable Service Level Agreements (SLAs) with service commissioners for the provision of NHS services CHIEFEXECUTIVE As the Accountable Officer, ensure that regular reports are provided to the Board by the DoFdetailing actual and forecast income from the SLA BOARD Establish a Remuneration Committee REMUNERATION Agree the remuneration and terms of service of the CE, and Executive Directors to ensure they are COMMITTEE fairly rewarded having proper regard to the Trust's circumstances and any national agreements; NHS Improvement and evaluate the performance of Executive Directors REMUNERATION Report in writing to the Board the bases about remuneration and terms of service of directors. its COMMITTEE decisions BOARD Approve proposals presented by the Chief Executive for setting of remuneration and conditions of servicefor those employees and officers not covered by the Remuneration Committee.

-CHIEF EXECUTIVE Approval of variation to funded establishment of any department.
-CHIEF EXECUTIVE Staff, including agency staff, appointments and re-grading.
-DIDECTOR OF FINANCE DIRECTOR OF FINANCE Payroll: a) specifying timetables for submission of properly authorised time records and other notifications; b) final determination of pay and allowances; NOMINATED Submit time records in line with timetable.
-MANAGERS Complete time records and other notifications in required form.
+Chief Executive As the Accountable Officer, ensure that regular reports are provided to the Board by the DoF detailing actual and forecast income from the SLA Board Establish a Remuneration Committee Remuneration Committee Agree the remuneration and terms of service of the CE, and Executive Directors to ensure they are fairly rewarded having proper regard to the Trust's circumstances and any national agreements; NHS Improvement and evaluate the performance of Executive Directors Remuneration Committee Report in writing to the Board its decisions Board Approve proposals presented by the Chief Executive for setting of remuneration and conditions of service for those employees and officers not covered by the Remuneration Committee.
+Chief Executive Approval of variation to funded establishment of any department.
+Chief Executive Staff, including agency staff, appointments and regrading.
+Executive Director of Payroll: Finance a) specifying timetables for submission of properly authorised time records and other notifications; b) final determination of pay and allowances; Nominated Managers Submit time records in line with timetable.
+Complete time records and other notifications in required form.
 Submitting termination forms in prescribed form and on time.
-DIRECTOR OF FINANCE Ensure that the chosen method for payroll processing is supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and that suitable arrangement are made for the collection of payroll deductions and payment of these to appropriate bodies.
-NOMINATED MANAGER Ensure that all employees are issued with a Contract of Employment in a form approved by the Board and which complies with employment legislation; and Deal with variations to, or termination of, contracts of employment.
-CHIEF EXECUTIVE Determine, and set out, level of delegation of non-pay expenditure to budget managers, including a list of managers authorised to place requisitions, the maximum level of each requisition and the system forauthorisation above that level.
+Executive Director of Ensure that the chosen method for payroll processing is supported by appropriate (contracted) terms and conditions, Finance adequate internal controls and audit review procedures and that suitable arrangement are made for the collection of payroll deductions and payment of these to appropriate bodies.